See any favorites here?

 A related problem is

-triangles.
-If that’s true for your family, you're focusing fruitlessly on blaming,
+relationship triangles.
+If that’s true in your situation, you're focusing fruitlessly on blaming,

 debating, justifying, and fighting, (trying for superficial changes instead of